cdrake0924/QUASAR/README.md

 ## Documentation

-__Please refer to the ☞☞ [QUASAR documentation](https://quasar-gfx.github.io/QUASAR/) ☜☜ for information on how to build and run this repo!__
+__Please visit the ☞☞ [QUASAR documentation](https://quasar-gfx.github.io/QUASAR/) ☜☜ for information on how to build and run this repo!__

 ## Credits for 3D Assets